DavidCalebChaparroOrozco/Daily-Projects/README.md

      - `a, b, c, and d` are distinct.
      - `nums[a] + nums[b] + nums[c] + nums[d] == target`
   You may return the answer in any order.
 [Problem Description](https://leetcode.com/problems/4sum/)
+* Day 61: Anemia Types Classification [Kaggle](https://www.kaggle.com/datasets/ehababoelnaga/anemia-types-classification/data)
+  * Today, we focus on anemia types classification using a dataset from Kaggle.
+This dataset contains CBC (Complete Blood Count) data labeled with the diagnosis of anemia type, collected from several CBCs and diagnosed manually.
+By analyzing this dataset, we aim to understand the relationships between CBC parameters and different types of anemia.
+This analysis can provide valuable insights for medical diagnosis and treatment strategies.